microsoft/nni/docs/source/compression/evaluator.rst

 LightningEvaluator
 ------------------
-:class:`LightningEvaluator <nni.contrib.compression.LightningEvaluator>` is for the users who work with PyTorchLightning.
+:class:`LightningEvaluator <nni.compression.LightningEvaluator>` is for the users who work with PyTorchLightning.

 Only three parts users need to modify compared with the original pytorch-lightning code: